priv-kweihmann/scabot/README.md

   --comment_only_affected_lines
-                        Comment only on changed lines (default: False) --comment_drafts      Comment on draft/WIP requests (default: False) --comment_indirect    Comment if any of the incoorporated BBFILES was changed (default: False) --incomplete          Build was incomplete - no issues will be resolved, just new added (default: False)
+                        Comment only on changed lines (default: False) --comment_drafts      Comment on draft/WIP requests (default: False) --comment_indirect    Comment if any of the incorporated BBFILES was changed (default: False) --incomplete          Build was incomplete - no issues will be resolved, just new added (default: False)
 ```